data-lessons/library-git-DEPRECATED/Git_lesson.md

     hello world
 ~~~

 This shows us the two commits we have made and shows the messages we wrote.
-It is important that we try and use meangiful commit messages when we make changes.
+It is important that we try to use meangiful commit messages when we make changes.
 This is especially important when we are working with other people who might not be able to guess as easily what our short cryptic messages might refer too.

 We might get a lit bit lonely working away on our own and want to work with other people.
-Before we get to that it is worth learning one more command. **git pull**
+Before we get to that, it is worth learning one more command. **git pull**

-We can try and see how this works by making changes on the github website and then 'pulling' them onto our computer.
+We can try to see how this works by making changes on the GitHub website and then 'pulling' them on to our computer.

-Lets go to our respository.
+Let's go to our respository.
 We can see our txt file and make changes.
 However, you may have noticed only our first change is there.
 This is because we didn't push our last commit yet.
 This might seem like a mistake in design but it is often useful to make a lot of commits for small changes so you are able to make careful revisions later and you don't necessarily want to push all these changes one by one.

-Lets go back and push our changes
+Let's go back and push our changes

 ~~~
 $ git push
 ~~~

 now if we go back to our github repo we can see all our changes.
-Lets add an extra line of text and commit these changes.
-When we commit changes on github itself we don't have to push these.
+Let's add an extra line of text and commit these changes.
+When we commit changes on GitHub itself we don't have to push these.

-Now lets get the third line onto our computer.
+Now let's get the third line on to our computer.

 ~~~
 $ git pull